ARCHITECTURAL STRUCTURES II

 Lectures and Exercises

-Solutions to exercises (example problems from the text) are provided in the course pack.
+Solutions to exercises (example problems) are provided in the course pack.
 These as well as lecture slides are also available on the course web site.
 In addition, the lectures will be recorded and posted to the web site.
 Students are expected to review any lectures which they miss.
-The exercises will not be collected or scored, but solutions can be discussed in the Wednesday recitation sessions or by appointment with GSIs.
+Studnets are responsable for reviewing the corsepack exercises and the solutions can be discussed in the Wednesday recitation sessions or by appointment with GSIs.

-A set of homework problems covering the primary aspects of the course will be given to each student.
-Each student will have a unique set of problems to solve.
+A set of homework problems covering the primary aspects of the course is given to each student.
+Each student has a unique set of problems to solve.
 Students submit solutions online for scoring.
 Each problem may be worked up to 3 times (3 different data sets) for credit.
 The best score from one of the 3 trials will be recorded.
 Late problems will be penalized at -5% per day up to a maximum of -35%.
 Problems are accessed through the course web site.
 A FAQ which explains the policy concerning the problems is also posted.

-The required text is Statics and Strength of Materials for Architecture and Building Construction by B. Onouye and K. Kane (Prentice Hall, 2012).
+The required text is Structures by Schodek and Bechthold.
 A course pack with example problems is available at the TCAUP Media Center.
-Additional material will be posted to the course web site at http://www.umich.edu/~arch324 and a course CTools site.
+Additional material will be posted to the course web site at http://www.umich.edu/~arch324.